CodefosterGS/Rubik-Cube-Solver/README.md

 >- Read the overview and goals of the project.
 >- Learn about rubik’s cube,its working, the problem and its logical structure.
 >- Read up on rubik's cube solving algorithms.
->- Study Computer Visionand its application in image processing .
+>- Study Computer Vision and its application in image processing .

 ### Phase II
 >- Set up environment(Python and OpenCV).